Upspin Access Control

 For items in the owner's own tree, the following rights are granted:

-Moreover, only the owner is allowed to create or modify an Access
+Moreover, only the owner is allowed to create or modify an `Access` or `Group`

-file regardless of the rights granted by Access
+file regardless of the rights granted by `Access` files.

 files.